molrs/molrs-book/src/smiles/parsing-smiles.md

 ### Ring Closures
 Finally we come to ring closures.
 Interestingly, ring closing is the only part of SMILES that isn't linear.
 When the first atom is marked as a ring-closing atom, you are making a promise to come back later and close it.
 Then when the second, matching atom is found, you need to connect them together.

 Here is an implementation of ring closures.
 Note that OpenSMILES allows double-digit ring indexes with the '%' char marking double-digit ring indexes.
-In this minimal version, we leave it out.
+In this minimal version, we don't handle the % character.

 ```rust
 fn smiles_parser_v5(smi: &str) -> Result<Molecule, MoleculeError> {